PostHog/posthog.com/contents/blog/what-is-sso-and-saml.md

 featuredImageType: full
 ---

-Existing at an intersection of convenience and security, SSO authentication is uniquely liked by both IT teams _and_ everyday users — which is why we strongly recommend setting it up on new PostHob instances.
+Existing at an intersection of convenience and security, single sign-on (SSO) authentication is used and appreciated by both IT teams _and_ everyday users — which is why we strongly recommend setting it up on new PostHog instances.
 In this article we’ll explain what SSO (and SAML) is, and why you should use it.

 > **Ready to get started?** Check [PostHog’s authentication docs](/manual/sso) for instructions on setting up SSO and SAML.